brentlintner/linus/TRACKER.md

     * Turn down temperature
     * Just use the damn thinking model sigh...

-* Bug with resuming session with no pre-prompty (resume after -n)?, we really need to go back to subjects, or fix the issue
 * If model stops mid file, even if continue, it won't write the file
 * Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
 * Resume is really slow for giant files